tirsasaki/fuwari/src/content/posts/configure-ssl-on-opensuse-server-claudflare-nginx.md

     - nginx
 ---

-Securing your OpenSUSE server with SSL is crucial for protecting data and ensuring secure connections.
+Securing your `OpenSUSE server` with SSL is crucial for protecting data and ensuring secure connections.
 By leveraging Cloudflare's free SSL services, you can simplify this process while enhancing performance and security.
-This guide will focus on configuring SSL for Nginx on an OpenSUSE server using Cloudflare.
+This guide will focus on configuring SSL for Nginx on an OpenSUSE server using `Cloudflare`.

 ---